Universal Juveniles

-Universal Juveniles was Max Webster's fifth and last studio album, released in 1980 in Canada by Anthem Records.
+Universal Juveniles is the fifth and final studio album by Canadian rock band Max Webster, released in 1980 in Canada by Anthem Records.
 It was released internationally on the Mercury Records label outside of Canada.

-The album was produced by Jack Richardson who was best known for producing The Guess Who's biggest hit records.
-It features a guest appearance by friends and fellow Canadian rockers Rush on the song "Battle Scar", recorded live in studio on July 28 1980.
+The album was produced by Jack Richardson who was best known for producing the Guess Who's biggest hit records.
+It features a guest appearance by friends and fellow Canadian rockers Rush on the song "Battle Scar", recorded live in studio on July 28, 1980.
+It is also the only Max Webster album to not feature Terry Watkinson as a member, though he makes a guest appearance on "Battle Scar".

 The album was certified Gold by the Canadian Recording Industry Association.